 The US Virgin Islands are geographically part of the Virgin Islands archipelago and are located in the Leeward Islands of the Lesser Antilles.
 Tropical maritime; little seasonal temperature variation.
 Trade winds keep the islands relatively cool and dry.
 Mostly volcanic in origin and have a hilly, rugged terrain.
 The official language is English.
 Spanish, Creole and French are also spoken.
 The main religion is Christianity.
 The economy of the Virgin Islands is mainly based on tourism but also has a manufacturing sector consisting of petroleum refining, textiles, electronics, rum distilling, pharmaceuticals, and watch assembly and international business and financial services that while small are a growing component of the economy.
+The security risk for expatriates in US Virgin Islands is low.
+Risks include low levels of petty and opportunistic crime, with some violent crime.
+St Thomas and St Croix have the highest crime rates, and St John has the lowest.
 The population in US Virgin Islands is 0.109 Mil (2014 est.), while the inflation rate is 2.2% (2014 est.).

 Cost Of Living